Sunday, August 9, 2009

 Certified Wireless Networking Expert (CWNE)

-This is related to the Sun Solaris Operating System Environment and is an advanced level certification after having completed SCSA
+This is related to the Sun Solaris Operating System Environment and is an advanced level certification after having completed SCSAMCP

 MCP